janspudich/OTE-data-scraper-and-API/README.md

 # OTE data scraper and API

 ## Introduction
-[OTE](https://www.ote-cr.cz/en) is the authority who publishes the electricity and gas market prices in Czechia.
+[OTE](https://www.ote-cr.cz/en) is the authority who publishes the electricity and gas market prices in Czechia, e.g. the electricity market price for the date of 8-Nov-2015 in a human-readable format is available at <https://www.ote-cr.cz/cs/kratkodobe-trhy/elektrina/denni-trh?date=2015-11-08> (there is also an option to download the data as a file in the `.xls` format).
+For an unknown reason, OTE does not provide a public REST API interface serving this data - and thus this application.

 The purpose of this application is two-fold:
 1. Scrape the market data from the [OTE](https://www.ote-cr.cz/en) web site and store the data in a database.
 2. Provide a REST API interface which enables to retrieve the data stored in the database, see the previous objective.